Copperstone University

 Copperstone University is located in Luanshya District, Copperbelt Province, Zambia (25 km north of Luanshya).
 It is on the Ndola-Kitwe Dual Carriageway (T3 Road).
 It was founded in 2004.

 History

 The university was established in 2004, through company incorporation.
 In July 2011, it attained its charter.

 Location

-With the main campus located in the northern part of Luanshya District, on the Ndola-Kitwe Dual Carriageway, the university has four campuses.
-CU operates a branch in Kasama, Northern Province; located at Gateway campus at Sichivula Building.
+With the main campus located in the northern part of Luanshya District, on the Ndola-Kitwe Dual Carriageway.The physical library is located at Baluba River Campus with a collection of over 4000 books and serials across various fields.